raygun101/MarkupKit/README.md

 Header and footer views can be used in conjunction with `sectionBreak` PIs to create headers and footers for individual sections.

-Finally, the `sectionName` PI can be used to assign a name to a section.
+The `sectionName` PI can be used to assign a name to a section.
 This allows sections to be identified in code by name rather than index, allowing sections to be added or re-ordered without breaking controller code.
 For example:

     <LMTableView style="groupedTableView">
         <?sectionName firstSection?>